varnish/Varnish-Book/varnish_book.rst

    having many independent sections that do not interfere with each other more than what they have to.

-   Remember that there is a default VCL.
+   Remember that there is a built-in VCL.
-   **If your own VCL code does not have a return statement, the built-in VCL subroutine is executed after yours.**
+   **If your own VCL code does not reach a return statement, the built-in VCL subroutine is executed after yours.**
    If you just need a little modification of a subroutine, you can use the code from ``builtin.vcl`` as a template.

 VCL Built-in Subroutines